Turkey's Erdogan dismisses lira fears, says 'we have our God'

 “Don’t forget, if they have their dollars, we have our people, our God.
 We are working hard.
 Look at what we were 16 years ago and look at us now,” he said.

-The recent sell-off in the lira has been fueled by investor concerns over Erdogan’s grip on monetary policy under a new powerful executive presidency and the ongoing row with the United States.
+The recent sell-off in the lira has been fuelled by investor concerns over Erdogan’s grip on monetary policy under a new powerful executive presidency and the ongoing row with the United States.

 Erdogan, a self-described “enemy of interest rates”, wants banks to lend cheap credit to fuel growth, but investors fear the economy is overheating and could be due for a hard landing.